This post is sponsored by Wholesome! – we used their organic honey in this recipe!

 So, yeah, this is a conditional kind of love.

-Ever since doing our sugar free experiment, Bjork and I have really become honey snobs.
+Ever since doing our sugar-free experiment, Bjork and I have really become honey snobs.
 Like, I get kind of picky about my honey.
 I love raw honey, but I always get a little protective about using my “good” raw honey in recipes where it doesn’t really matter what kind of honey you use.
 Which means we have at least three types of honey in our sugar-and-baking cabinet at all times – our raw honey, our regular honey (the kind you could use for baking in mass quantities without batting an eye), and something in between.

 Raw honey could get a little awkward up in the whisk with this recipe, which is why I chose to go high quality but bypass the raw situation.
-This Wholesome! honey is organic and golden-delicious, like all the good honeys of the world, and I think I’ve mentioned before how much I love that they are selling these high quality organic products at my ever-so-convenient Target?
-Yes.
-High quality honey without a trip to the co-op.
-Life goal: met.

 And realistically, more like three minutes, but I guess it depends on how long it takes you to find the dijon mustard on that condiment shelf in the fridge?
 Yoiks.
 Whatever you do, don’t imagine what my condiment shelf looks like.